magpylib/magpylib/docs/_pages/9_physics.rst

 Accuracy of the Solutions and Demagnetization
 #############################################

-**Linea currents:**
+**Line currents:**

-The magnetic field of a wire carrying a homogeneous current density is similar (ON THE OUTSIDE ONLY) as the field of a line current in the center of the wire which carries the total current of the wire.
-Current distributions become inhomogeneous at bends or when eddy currents (finite frequencies) are involved.
+The magnetic field of a wire carrying a homogeneous current density is similar (ON THE OUTSIDE ONLY) to the field of a line current in the center of the wire, which carries the total current of the wire.
+Current distributions become inhomogeneous at bends of the wire or when eddy currents (finite frequencies) are involved.

 **Magnets and Demagnetization**

 The anayltical solutions are exact when bodies have a homogeneous magnetization.
-However, real materials always have a material response which results in an inhomogeneous magnetization even when the initial magnetization is homogeneous (e.g. magnetizing of magnets inside a Helmholtz coil).
-Such effects are called demagnetization.
+However, real materials always have a material response which results in an inhomogeneous magnetization even when the initial magnetization is perfectly homogeneous.
+There is a lot of literature on such `demagnetization effects <https://en.wikipedia.org/wiki/Demagnetizing_field>`_.

-Modern high grade permanent magnets (NdFeB, SmCo, Ferrite) have a very weak material responses (local slope of the magnetization curve, remanent permeability) of the order of :math:`\mu_r approx 1.05`.
+Modern high grade permanent magnets (NdFeB, SmCo, Ferrite) have a very weak material responses (local slope of the magnetization curve, remanent permeability) of the order of :math:`\mu_r \approx 1.05`.
 In this case the analyical solutions provide an excellent approximation with less than 1% error even at close distance from the magnet surface.
-A detailed error computation and discussion is presented in the appendix of [2020Malago].
+A detailed error analysis and discussion is presented in the appendix of [2020Malago].

 **Soft-Magnetic Materials**

-Soft-magnetic materials like iron or steel with large permeabilities :math:`\mu_r = 1000++` can in principle not be modeled with Magpylib.
-However, when teh body is static, when there is no strong local interaction with an adjacent magnet and when the body is mostly conformal one can approximate the field using the Magpylib solutions and some empirical magnetization that depends on the shape of the body, the material response and the strength of the magnetizing field.
+Soft-magnetic materials like iron or steel with large permeabilities :math:`\mu_r ~ 1000` can in principle not be modeled with Magpylib.
+However, when the body is static, when there is no strong local interaction with an adjacent magnet and when the body is mostly conformal one can approximate the field using the Magpylib solutions and some empirical magnetization that depends on the shape of the body, the material response and the strength of the magnetizing field.

+An example would be the magnetization of a soft-magnetic metal piece in the earth magnetic field.
 However, even in such a case it is probably more efficient to use a simple dipole approximation.

 **Convergence of the diametral Cylinder solution**

 The diametral Cylinder solution is based on a convering series.
 50 iterations are probaby ok and also set as standard.
 If you want to be precise increase iterations and observer the convergence behavior.
-Change the setting with
+Change the setting to :code:`x` with

 .. code-block:: python